tarosaiba/my-first-openshift/README.md

-# My first OpensShift (OpenShift Reference Architecture)
+# My first OpensShift (OpenShift Sample Architecture)

-The My first OpenShift is a OpenShift reference architecture.
+The My first OpenShift is a OpenShift sample architecture.
 This provides a set of manifest files for deploying microservices to OpenShift cluster with devops tools.
 You can deploy with only few steps with `init.sh` script.

 ## Requirements